Sandown Raceway: Motor racing

+While the extension to the circuit had been necessary to lift Sandown's minimum length to 3.9 km, unfortunately the circuit promotors, the Light Car Club of Australia, were restricted by not being able to expand beyond the property boundary which only left going infield, which itself met with restrictions from the Melbourne Racing Club who administered the Sandown horse race course who naturally wanted minimal disruption to their horse racing track.
+The 800 metre extension was not overly popular with spectators (there was no spectator access to the infield) nor the racers, especially the touring car teams who in that era (1984–1988) found the long runs in 2nd gear through that section were hard on drivelines and transmissions.

 Sandown continued to host both the 500 kilometre race and a sprint round of the championship, the Sandown Challenge, throughout the majority of the 1970s, 1980s and 1990s.
 In 2001 and 2002, the circuit hosted the Grand Finale as the closing round of the season.
 When the Sandown 500 returned in 2003, the sprint round was removed from the calendar and Sandown no longer hosts two major V8 Supercars events per year.

 The infield section was still used for motorcycle racing at the track until about 2001 as the high speed esses (turns 6–9) at the end of the back straight were deemed too dangerous for the bikes at high speed (the entry speed off the straight was close to 200 km/h with very little runoff area between the track and the outside fence.
 Using the infield section not only bypassed the esses but slowed the bikes down and allowed them to continue using the circuit for the series such as the Australian Superbike Championship.

 In late 2007 the Melbourne Racing Club, owner of the venue, brought the management of the motor circuit in house.
 As part of securing the future of motorsport at the venue Sandown's Manager Wade Calderwood negotiated a long-term deal with V8 Supercars.
 Under this deal the MRC invested significant funds as part of a 3-year upgrade to the pits and circuit safety.

 Under the local Council permit, Sandown Raceway is limited to running five motorsport events per year, at no louder than 95 decibels.
 Currently these events include the Sandown 500, Historic Sandown, Shannons Nationals and two Victorian State Race Series events.

 The long-term future of this historic circuit is unclear as the owners of Sandown Park want to have it rezoned so that they can sell it to a property developer who would then demolish the venue and turn it into high density housing.